Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with ten million initial attractant ligand particles.
 {: style="font-size: medium;"}

-Finally, with *l*<sub>0</sub> equal to 100 million, we see what we might expect: the steepest drop in phosphorylated CheY yet, but a system that is able to return to equilibrium.
+Finally, with *l*<sub>0</sub> equal to 100 million, we see what we might expect: the steepest drop in phosphorylated CheY yet, but a system that is able to return to equilibrium after a few minutes.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e8.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e8.png)
 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with 100 million initial attractant ligand particles.